sukhijab/sukhijab.github.io/index.md

 ## Globally Optimal Safe Robot Learning in Higher Dimensioms

-This is a blog about our recent work on globally safe robot learning in higher dimensions.
+This is a blog about our recent work on GoSafe.

 A recurring and time-consuming problem in control is the tuning of controller parameters.